simonpcouch/website/content/blog/2021-05-12/index.markdown

 Over the course of development of {stacks}, we considered many "trios" of names for the core functions.

+The core functions in the trio perform the following operations, respectively:

+* Add candidate member models to a data stack, proposing them for inclusion in an ensemble model.
+This function was ultimately named `add_candidates()`.
+* Fit a "meta-learner" that combines the predictions from each of the candidates members in the data stack.
+This function was ultimately named `blend_predictions()`.
+* Fit each of the candidate members with nonzero stacking coefficients (i.e. coefficients from the meta-learner, one for each candidate member) on the whole training set.
+This function was ultimately named `fit_members()`.

+To learn more about how each of these functions are used in practice, check out the [Getting Started vignette](https://stacks.tidymodels.org/articles/basics.html).

 We felt relatively sure that each trio ought to share some sort of basic grammatical structure.
 For example, each function name could be composed of:

 -   only a verb, e.g. `add`, `blend`, & `fit`